t73liu/redux-persist-expo-filesystem/README.md

 Persist redux store to filesystem because of the following android limitation [#199](https://github.com/rt2zz/redux-persist/issues/199)

-Existing filesystem for redux-persist require ejecting of CRNA/Expo apps due to react-native linking.
+Existing filesystem for redux-persist require ejecting of Expo apps due to react-native linking.

 Comes with typescript definitions.

+## Compatibility

+- v2.0.0 imports from `expo-file-system` unimodule and is compatible with `expo` >= 33 or `expo-file-system` >= 5
+- v1.0.1 imports from `expo` and is compatible with `expo` 27 to 33 (inclusive)

 ## Setup